incoming-inc/ios-template-app/index.md

 ---

-This document describe the steps needed to integrate the Incoming Push Video Notification SDK with your application.
-To access the SDK distribution zip and obtain access to your project's control panel, contact your Incoming representative.
+This document describe the steps needed to integrate the Sourse Push Video Notification SDK with your application.
+To access the SDK distribution zip and obtain access to your project's control panel, contact your Sourse representative.

 # Integrate the Push Video SDK #

-The Incoming Push Video SDK can be used in a [new project](./new-project.html) by cloning the simple template application (swift or Objective-C), or integrated in an [existing project](./existing-project.html), through cocoapod, or by dropping the SDK distribution folder into your project, and adding a small amount of code.
+The Sourse Push Video SDK can be used in a [new project](./new-project.html) by cloning the simple template application (swift or Objective-C), or integrated in an [existing project](./existing-project.html), through cocoapod, or by dropping the SDK distribution folder into your project, and adding a small amount of code.